espocrm/documentation/docs/development/metadata/app-record-id.md

 *string*

-ID column data type.
+An ID column data type.
 By default, set to *string* (equivalent to *varchar* in MySQL).
 Changing this parameter will change types of all ID columns once you run rebuild.

 In MariaDB (as of v10.7) and PostgreSQL it's possible to use *uuid* data type.